Shaved Brussels Sprout Salad with Apples and Walnuts

 Instructions

-1. Trim the ends off the Brussels sprouts.
+• Trim the ends off 1 pound Brussels sprouts.
 Using a sharp knife OR using the thinest blade on a mandoline slicer (and a no-cut glove) slice each sprout thinly.
-Slice the apple and red onion in the same manner.
+Slice 1 medium tart apple and 1 medium red onion in the same manner.
 Combine in a large bowl.

-2. Toast the walnuts in a skillet over medium-high heat, stirring frequently, until fragrant and lightly browned, about two minutes.
+• Toast 1 cup chopped walnuts in a skillet over medium-high heat, stirring frequently, until fragrant and lightly browned, about two minutes.
 Add to the Brussels sprout mixture.
 Toss to combine.

 Leave a Reply